Pouzor/LoL-Stats/README.md

 - Use composer install
 - Use db on data/sql for try on real data or fill with your own data

+TODO:
+- Insert the API mashape for fill the data

 Evolution :
  - Migrate Mysql Database into MongoDB for more scalling and evolution
  - Use our own Node.js server API